cgaynor91/John-Gaynor-Construction/README.md

 **Wireframes**

+I kept with my general idea of what I wanted the page to look like, having seen other construction sights have a similiar layout.
+However as I developed the project I wanted to add more and have the website offer more than what my original concept had.

 [Mock Ups](assets/Wireframe/Wireframes.pdf) with basic mock-up of what I originally wanted the landing page to look like across different devices.

 Also a basic idea of what I wanted the [about](assets/Wireframe/mockupabout.pdf) page to look like.

 I also had an idea of what I wanted my [contact page](assets/Wireframe/mockupcontact.pdf) to lay out like

 ## Features